MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 This output may look confusing at first, but let's break it down.

 Python uses brackets `[]` to denote a list.
-Our output is showing us that hero.abilities is a list with a single item.
+Our output is showing us that `hero.abilities` is a list with a single item.
 This item is an object with the class name Ability.

+> [action]
+>
-Try adding a second ability and see how it looks when you print it to the terminal.
+> Try adding a second ability and see how it looks when you print it to the terminal.

 # Create the attack method